Updated: Feb 15, 2022

-More than 30 years back in time system resource utilization and algorithm used was the most important performance criteria.
+More than 30 years back in time, system resource utilization and algorithm used were the most important performance criteria.
 Bad programming practices and a shortage of system resources resulted in long calculation cycles.
 In those good old days, engineers were incredibly focused on code optimization because computing power was too expensive.
 They monitored mainly program duration and resource utilization.

 Services and infrastructure virtualization flattened the way for new, highly distributed services.
 Nowadays, a typical business application runs in virtual machines deployed on virtual containers hosted on virtual servers.
 Along with this virtualization across all layers, the system and application monitoring has fundamentally changed.
 Capturing of uptime and system resource utilization metrics reached it’s boundaries because they don’t provide enough insights to the root-cause of actual issues.
 Therefore, organizations started with capturing of all user interactions 24×7 across all involved tiers.
 User experience is the new mission critical factor.